eel3/ptp/README.md

 Usage
 -----

-See \`Example'. ptp has no option.
+Simply execute `ptp`. ptp has no option.

 Example
 -------